drupal-media/d8-guide/modules/intro.md

 ###D8 Media Feature Modules

 * **[Media:](media/intro.md)** full featured media module for Drupal 8 which depends on other D8 modules to provide functionality.
-This module comes with lot of configuration files to provide most of the basic features.
+This module comes with lot of configuration files to provide most of the basic features. ([d.o](https://www.drupal.org/project/media))
- * *Latest Status:* Alpha
+ * *Latest Status:* TBA

 * [**Media Pinkeye:**](media_pinkeye/intro.md) one of the "full-featured" media solutions for Drupal 8.
 It's goal is to provide basic media features and experience (WordPress parity) ([d.o](https://www.drupal.org/project/media_pinkeye))
  * *Latest Status:* TBA

+ **NOTE**: The "Latest Status" information was last updated on **October, 11th, 2016**.
+You are encouraged to visit each module page to get potentially more updated information on its status.